isomerpages/govtech-stp/pages/about.md

 permalink: /about/
 ---

-The SafeTravel Pass is a mandatory document for in-bound travellers from approved countries/regions seeking to make essential business and official travel to Singapore under Green/ Fast Lane arrangements.
+The SafeTravel Pass is a mandatory document for inbound travellers from approved countries/regions seeking to make essential business and official travel to Singapore under Green/ Fast Lane arrangements.

 On 28 May 2020, Singapore and China agreed to create a Fast Lane to facilitate essential business and official travel between both countries.
 The Fast Lane arrangement will be first applied between Singapore and six Chinese provinces and municipalities (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang).
 The SafeTravel Pass may be used for essential business and official travel to Singapore via the Singapore-China Fast Lane.

 ### **Application**

-Business or official travellers seeking to make essential travel via the Fast Lane to Singapore from the above-mentioned six Chinese provinces and municipalities must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the applicant for a SafeTravel pass.
+Business or official travellers seeking to make essential travel via the Fast Lane to Singapore from the above-mentioned six Chinese provinces and municipalities must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the traveller for a SafeTravel pass.

 From 8 June 2020, only business or official travellers sponsored by a Singapore Government agency may submit applications to use the Singapore-China Fast Lane.
 Applications for company-sponsored travellers to use the Singapore-China Fast Lane can be submitted at a later phase to be announced.